rejetto/hfs/README.md

 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
 - `frontend_js: string | string[]` path to one or more js files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
-- `middleware: (Context) => void | true` a function that will be used as a middleware: it can interfere with http activity.
+- `middleware: (Context) => void | true | function` a function that will be used as a middleware: it can interfere with http activity.

   To know what the Context object contains please refer to [Koa's documentation](https://github.com/koajs/koa/blob/master/docs/api/context.md).
   You don't get the `next` parameter as in standard Koa's middlewares because this is different, but we are now explaining how to achieve the same results.